Tafara-N/alx-react/0x04-React_inline_styling/README.md

 - Define the styling for the margin within the file
 - Delete the file `Login.css` and the import

+**Modify the `Notifications` component in `task_1/dashboard/src/Notifications/Notifications.js`:**

-Modify the Notifications component in task_1/dashboard/src/Notifications/Notifications.js:
+- Modify the component to use Aphrodite within the js file

-Modify the component to use Aphrodite within the js file Define the styling for the notifications panel within the file Remove the styling for the notifications panel from the Notifications.css Make sure the test suites are still passing!
+- Define the styling for the notifications panel within the file
+- Remove the styling for the notifications panel from the `Notifications.css`

+**Make sure the test suites are still passing!**

 **Tips:**